geobtaa/metadata/docs/index.md

 	_Changes for Version 5.0 (May 24, 2023)_

-	This version incorporates the Harvesting Guide notesbooks and includes documentation for harvesting metadata from different sources.
+	This version incorporates the Harvesting Guide notebooks and includes documentation for harvesting metadata from different sources.

 	* New page describing the Tutorials in the Harvesting Guide
 	* Eight Recipe pages corresponding to Harvesting Guide